unhingednerdxcx/SafeSense/README.md

 Hi!
 This is my first time making a project like this so bear with me.
 I will get right to the chase to not waste your time!

+## Notes:

-By the way, this is made to be viewed in obsidian, and this is for Linux users only.
+1. This is for Linux users only.

 ## Why this project?

 This project is for measuring sensitivity for people who struggle with SPD (Sensory Processing Disorder).
 SPD is a symptom of autism and many other neurodivergent illnesses.
 So if you struggle with SPD and want to also make something, this repo is for you.

+## Features/what it will do:
+1. Collects data from gas, tempearature, sound and ultrasonic sensors.
+2. It then displays the results on a web through a local python file in your computer (`Shield.py`)
+3. Then it will display this result on a LCD screen and a buzzer
+4. It usses RTOS to ensure workload is distributed

 ## What you need: